 Unlike today's easier standard, 'world-class' processes and results were part of the requirements in the top scoring band.

 You had to choose your Examiner training location from among Milwaukee, Atlanta, Gaithersburg, Los Angeles, or Houston

-For more highlights including photos visit: 29 Years of Baldrige . . . one Examiner's Perspective
+For more highlights including photos visit: 5 Decades of Baldrige . . . one Examiner's Perspective

-Baldrige International - Enjoy the photos from organizations in some of the more than 30 countries that invited contributions to their pursuit of excellence
+Baldrige International - Enjoy the photos from organizations in some of the more than 30 countries that invited me to contribute to their pursuit of excellence

 Baldrige Excellence international - work and photo links